Accelerated Degree Program - Tuition and Financial Aid

-The adult degree program works hard to maximize the flexibility and conveniece that working adults need when pursuing higher education.
+The accelerarted degree program works hard to maximize the flexibility and convenience that working adults need when pursuing higher education.
 Our tuition and fees are comprehensive and bundled as a package that provides everything you need to be a student in our program… a “one-stop shop” for busy working adults.

 - Fees and technology charges?
 Minimal, and fully disclosed up-front.